Tips to safely enjoy your visit to Two Blokes

 1. Well-behaved kids, dogs and adults are welcome.
 Kids and dogs must be directly supervised and under control at all times.

 Kids are welcome in the tap room.
 They don’t have to be on a leash (that’s your call…) But kids must be supervised by an adult at all times (both inside and out).
-We have kids snacks, soda and water available at the bar.
+We have kids snacks, soda, juice, and water available.
 The Half Pint kids club is a great place for kids to safely play games and make new friends.
 They will probably be talked to by strangers so prepare them for that in advance.

 If your kid is found unsupervised they will be asked to immediately locate an adult.
 Hopefully they find you…

 Adults, if you are visibly intoxicated we can’t serve you.
 It’s the law!
 And we want you to be safe so you come back to see us again.
 We’re happy to get you a cab ride home.

 2. Fun and Games

 Games are available on the shelf to the left of the bar by the bathrooms.